BuildOnViction/gitbook/faq/products/tomomaster.md

 ### **I want to stop running my node.**

 In case you want to stop your node, you need to resign it from the governance first in order to retrieve your locked funds.
-Access TomoMaster, go to your candidate detail page, and click the `Resign` button.
+Access VicMaster, go to your candidate detail page, and click the `Resign` button.
 Your funds will be available to withdraw 30 days after the resignation (1,296,000 blocks).

 After resigning successfully, you can stop your node.
 If you ran it with `tmn`, simply run: